-Online Reflections and Discussions: 15%
+Online/In Class Reflections and Discussions: 15%

-You will participate in online discussions with your classmates and will be asked to write brief reflective papers in response to several of your course readings or in response to a lecture.
-Complete scoring rubrics for these reflections can be found in the course moodle site.
+You will participate in online and/or face to face discussions with your classmates and will be asked to write brief reflective papers or reading logs in response to several of your course readings.
+Complete scoring rubrics for these reflections can be found in the course Moodle site.

-Webquest: 15%
+Webquest or Tech Project: 15%

-You will create a webquest project to integrate into your classes in the field.
-The webquest project is intended to help you enhance your own digital literacy skills, to enhance skills in identifying graphic elements in literacy, to help you demonstrate skills in synthesizing information, and to provide focus to a problem or concept from your discipline.
-All of these are skills that should result for your students when the activity is implemented in the field.
-Each discipline may have particular requirements for the webquest-consult the full assignment description and scoring rubric on the course moodle site.
+In today's society it is vital that students learn to evaluate and consume digital texts and other media.
+In addition, the state standards call for teachers to understand and be able to match print and digital texts to readers and to support comprehension of digital texts.
+The goal of this project is to create a webquest or other project focused on consuming, comprehending and/or matching digital texts.
+The project is intended to help you enhance your own digital literacy skills, to enhance skills in identifying graphic elements in literacy, to help you demonstrate skills in synthesizing information, and to provide focus to a problem or concept from your discipline.
+All of these are skills that should result for your students when the activity is implemented.
+Each discipline may have particular requirements for the webquest-consult the full assignment description and scoring rubric on the course Moodle site.